 ProCredit Holding AG & Co.
 KGaA, the parent company of the ProCredit group, has the legal form of a partnership limited by shares.
 ProCredit Holding is managed by the members of the Management Board of ProCredit General Partner AG.
-The Management Board of the general partner is responsible for managing ProCredit Holding in accordance with the requirements established in the law, in the Articles of Association and in the internal rules of procedure for ProCredit General Partner AG, as defined by its Supervisory Board.
+The Management Board of the general partner is responsible for managing ProCredit Holding under the requirements established by law, the Articles of Association and the internal rules of procedure for ProCredit General Partner AG, as defined by its Supervisory Board.

 The General Meeting of Shareholders is the highest authority in decision-making.

-The rights, tasks and responsibilities of the management authorities are stipulated in the charter of the bank, final amendments to which are approved at the Shareholders' meeting on October 24,2019.
+The rights, tasks and responsibilities of the management authorities are stipulated in the charter of the Bank, final amendments to which are approved at the Shareholders' Meeting on November 12, 2021.

-The shareholders of the bank carry out their execution rights and decision-making on the General Meeting of Shareholders.
-The General Meeting of Shareholders reviews and discusses reports about the bank's activities provided by the Supervisory Board of the bank, approves the audited annual financial statements of the bank, makes decisions regarding profit distribution, provisioning, capital increase/decrease and selling of assets.
+The shareholders of the Bank carry out their execution rights and decision-making on the General Meeting of Shareholders.
+The General Meeting of Shareholders reviews and discusses reports about the Bank activities provided by the Supervisory Board of the Bank, approves the audited annual financial statements of the Bank, makes decisions regarding profit distribution, provisioning, change of the capital and selling of assets.

-Below there is the list of shareholders owning more than 5% of ProCredit Holding's and consequently, the Bank's shares:
+Below, there is the list of shareholders owning more than 5% of ProCredit Holding's, and consequently, the Bank's shares:

-List of Shareholders owning 1% and more of issues capital, indicating shares 1 ProCredit Holding AG & Co.
-KGaA 100% Lis List of bank beneficiaries indicating names of direct or indirect holders of 5% or more of shares 1 Zeitinger Invest GmbH 17.0% 2 KfW - Kreditanstalt für Wiederaufbau 13.2% 3 DOEN Paticipaties BV 12.5% 4 IFC - International Finance Corporation 10.0% 5 TIAA-Teachers Insurance and Annuity Association 8.6%
+List of Shareholders owning 1% and more of issues capital, indicating shares

+1 ProCredit Holding AG & Co.
+KGaA 100%

+List of bank beneficiaries indicating names of direct or indirect holders of 5% or more of shares

+1 Zeitinger Invest GmbH 17.0%

+2 KfW - Kreditanstalt fur Wiederaufbau 13.2%

+3 DOEN Paticipaties BV 12.5%

+4 IFC - International Finance Corporation 10.0%

+5 TIAA-Teachers Insurance and Annuity Association 8.6%

+6 Other 38.7%